9.6. Halfway Houses

 Because of the variations of halfway houses, researchers find them difficult to assess.
 For instance, it may be difficult to generalize because of the variability.
 Second, gathering a representative comparison may also prove difficult.
 That is, halfway houses may have increased recidivism, reduced recidivism, or had no effect.
 Although clouded, one could argue that halfway houses are at least useful in the sense that these offenders, who received more treatment faired no worse than individuals who needed less treatment.

 As a whole, HWH studies show mixed results.
 That is, some studies yield reductions in recidivism, while some show no difference, and others show almost equal increases.
-When disaggregated by type, programs using the principles of effective interventions, these halfway houses generally have better reductions in recidivism.
+When disaggregated by type, and programs using the principles of effective interventions, these halfway houses generally have better reductions in recidivism.
 One difficulty with understanding the effectiveness of halfway houses may be within their funding.
-As stated, there are numerous revenue streams for the creation and management of a halfway house, to include for-profit agencies.
-This design may override the design of providing the level of care comprehensive enough to match the level of need by the individuals in the halfway houses.
-As with the other intermediate sanctions, it is important to note that using the principles of effective intervention are among the driving causes of their success.
+As stated, there are numerous revenue streams for the creation and management of a halfway house, including for-profit agencies.
+This design may override the design of providing the level of care comprehensive enough to match the level of need of the individuals in the halfway houses.
+As with the other intermediate sanctions, it is important to note that using the principles of effective intervention is among the driving causes of their success.

 License